Optimization under second order constraints: are the finite element discretizations consistent ?: INTRODUCTION

 A possible approach to circumvent the mesh problem is, first, to test whether a sample of values on {\em given points} (and not {\em mesh}) may be associated to a convex function or body.
 Then one must construct the associated mesh (so, function dependent !) so as to interpolate.
 This was done in \cite{Leung_Renka_99} for $C^1$ FE by Leung and Renka.
 But such a regularity is too restrictive for us.
 This article \cite{Leung_Renka_99} reviews other papers, some of them being commented as false.
 It proves that the issue is not so simple.

-The $H_0^1$ projection of a given function is addressed in \cite{Carlier_LR_Maury_99} through saddle-point problems.
-In this article, the authors even weight the convexity constraint to enable the existence of a saddle-point.
+The $H_0^1$ projection of a given function is addressed in \cite{Carlier_LR_Maury_99} through the saddle-point method.
+In this article, the authors even weight the convexity constraint to tune the convergence to the solution.
 The computations appear to be more robust than expected by theory.
 An attempt of explanation is given in \cite{Maury_03}.

-In \cite{Carlier_LR_Maury_01}, the authors describe and implement an algorithm that optimizes not in the set of discretized {\em and} convex (i.e. conformal) functions but in the set of the convex functions after discretization (so that they may be non-convex).
+In \cite{Carlier_LR_Maury_01}, the authors describe and implement an algorithm that optimizes not in the set of discretized {\em and} convex (i.e. conformal) functions but in the set of the convex functions after discretization (so that they may be non-convex once discretized).
 More precisely they characterize, for a specific structured set of cartesian points, the image through the $P_1$ discretization of a (continuous) convex function.
 This yields such a huge number of constraints on the function that it may not be recommended.

-Last in \cite{LR_Oudet_05}, Lachand-Robert and Oudet address the problem of discretizing a convex body.
-They use the parametric generalization in order to discretize convex function's graphs.
+In \cite{LR_Oudet_05}, Lachand-Robert and Oudet address the problem of discretizing a convex body.
+They use the parametric generalization in order to discretize convex functions' graphs.
 In the functional, they isolate the dependence on the point $x$, the unit normal $\nu$ at $x$ and the signed distance $\phi= \nu . x$.
 Although they notice that the three variables are ``somehow redundant'', they implement a gradient like method, based on the variation of only $\phi= x. \nu$.
 They address both the Alexandrov's problem, the Cheeger's sets and the Newton's problem.
-This was revisited since in \cite{Carlier_Comte_Peyre_09}.
+This was revisited since in \cite{Carlier_Comte_Peyre_09} and solved in a very elegant way in \cite{Waschumth_14}.

 Separately, Aguilera and Morin \cite{Aguilera_Morin_08} prove convergence of a Finite Difference (FD) ``approximation using positive semidefinite programs and discrete Hessians''.
 In \cite{Aguilera_Morin_09}, the same authors prove even convergence of a Finite Element (FE) discretization of the weak Hessian.
 Since FD are included in FE for convenient meshes, these two articles seem to contradict both \cite{PCLM} and the present article.
-We will discuss them below (section \ref{sec.5}).
+Indeed, they do not, but we discuss them below (section \ref{sec.5}).